snehpate/Team-Shaky/README.md

 3. Which is basically a measurement that how valuable the final result in that tree is.

 # How to run phase-1:
- To run this part you can use pycharm, googlecollab,etc..
+ To run this part you can use pycharm, googlecollab,etc.. and run game.py and player.py files.